April 8, 2021

-As a former supply chain and category management professional at Walmart and General Mills, and now as a Product Manager at Crisp, there is one retail metric that I don’t think gets enough attention: velocity.
-While you may already be familiar with velocity, there’s much more to uncover here than you’ll see at first glance.
-If your brand focuses on meaningful velocity analysis, the insights you’ll glean can lead to real, profitable and sustainable growth.
-Here, I’ll outline how to do just that.
+There is one retail metric that all brands should pay closer attention to: velocity.
+While you may already be familiar with velocity, there’s much more to uncover here than you'll see at first glance.
+If your brand focuses on meaningful velocity analysis, the insights you'll glean can lead to profitable and sustainable growth.

 Why velocity matters